There is a multitude of things to think about and questions to ask yourself when buying a piano.

 When buying second-hand, do get a qualified piano tuner / technician to check the piano over before you buy especially if it doesn’t have a guarantee; your piano may have faults which may be costly to fix which are not obvious to the player but are to a qualified technician.

 Beware: if a seller tells you that the piano is in lovely condition, that may be the seller’s opinion of the case, not the insides.
-Most sellers are not qualified to judge whether a piano is in good condition or not.
+Sellers may not be qualified to judge whether a piano is in good condition or not.

 Auctions: There are some specialist piano auctions where there are qualified piano technicians available to advise buyers on the condition of the pianos for sale.
 However, personally I would be very wary of buying a piano online without seeing the instrument in person and without a reputable person checking it first.
 It may be awful!
 Even if it isn’t, I know of one lady who bought an upright piano from an online auction but then found she couldn’t get it up the stairs to her flat so she had to sell it again.